 Fadra: And I’m Fadra.
 We are the co-hosts of a podcast called Stinger TV and Movie Podcast, which comes out every other Tuesday, and we talk about TV and movies!

-Shannon: We’ve been podcasting since August 2017, so [we just passed] our two year anniversary.
-And then, we added three more podcasts in the Fall of 2018 because we just love [podcasting] so much.
-We also podcast about Ozark, which is a Netflix Original, we have a podcast dedicated to Homecoming, the Amazon Prime video series, and a podcast devoted to Black Mirror, the Netflix Original.
+Shannon: We’ve been podcasting since August 2017, so [we just passed] our second anniversary.
+And then, we added three more podcasts in the Fall of 2018 because we love [podcasting] so much.
+We also podcast about Ozark, a Netflix Original.
+We have a podcast dedicated to Homecoming, the Amazon Prime video series, and a podcast devoted to Black Mirror, the Netflix Original.